-Note that CCTK_ERROR and CCTK_WARN are macros which expand to calls to an internal function.
-The macros automatically include the thorn name, the source code file name and line number in the message.3
+Note that CCTK_WARN is just a macro which expands to a call to an internal function.
+The macro automatically includes the thorn name, the source code file name and line number in the message.3 (For this reason it is important for Fortran code that capital letters are always used in order to expand the macro.)